openmc-dev/openmc/docs/source/methods/depletion.rst

    to transport-coupled depletion.
 3. Compute the average energy at which fission events occur and use an effective FPY by linearly interpolating between FPY provided at neighboring energies.
-   Only applicable to transport-coupled depletion
+   Only applicable to transport-coupled depletion.

 The method for transport-coupled depletion can be selected through the ``fission_yield_mode`` argument to the :class:`openmc.deplete.CoupledOperator`